Land and soil

 - Learn more about specific responses to cadmium in soils

 S-map is a digital system for storing and managing soil information in New Zealand from soil types that have been mapped in detail.
+It currently covers 62% of productive land.

 Soil management programmes, funding and research